Dakota State University: Accomplishments

 Dakota State University teams have won 56 conference championships and produced 80 All-Americans (14 women, 66 men).
 Also, 112 DSU athletes have been named NAIA All-Scholar athletes.
 There have been 856 Trojans who have received the distinction of being cited an All-Conference athlete (230 football, 135 track, 75 baseball, 70 cross country, 66 softball, 60 volleyball, 50 women's basketball and 44 men's basketball).

 Campus media

-KDSU is a college campus radio station which broadcasts only in the Student Union and online at kdsu.net.
-The station plays many genres of music, from rock and metal to country and alternative.
+KDSU is a college campus radio station which broadcasts in the student union and online at kdsu.net.
 The Sigma Tau Delta honor society releases a yearly zine-like publication, New Tricks, of student and faculty work that includes poetry and art.
 The Trojan Times is the student newspaper.